grafana/tempo/docs/sources/tempo/api_docs/_index.md

 Parameters:
 - `scope = (resource|span|intrinsic)`
-  Specifies the scope of the tags, this is an optional parameter, if not specified it means all scopes.
+  Optional.
+Specifies the scope of the tags.
+If not specified, it means all scopes.
   Default = `all`
 - `start = (unix epoch seconds)`
   Optional.
-Along with `end` define a time range from which tags should be returned.
+Along with `end`, defines a time range from which tags should be returned.
 - `end = (unix epoch seconds)`
   Optional.
-Along with `start` define a time range from which tags should be returned.
+Along with `start`, defines a time range from which tags should be returned.
 Providing both `start` and `end` will include blocks for the specified time range only.

 ### Search tags V2